parmaja/minilib/README.md

 connection: it is a database wrappers for SQLite, FirebirdSQL, MySQL, PostgreSQL

-socket: Socket tcp/ip client and server objects, includes webserver and simple REST server
+socket: Socket tcp/ip client and server objects, includes webserver and simple REST server, and OpenSSL support

 xml: XML file/stream reader, line by line not use huge memory to parse it.

-### Compile ###
+### Compiler ###

 Free Pascal 3.2
 Delphi XE and Above